Akkatecture/Documentation/content/lessons-javascript/basic_concepts/aggregates.md

 category: "akkatecture"
 type: "lesson"
 tags:
-    - getting-started
+    - basic-concepts
-    - nact
+    - akkatecture
-    - javascript
+    - csharp
-    - nodejs
+    - dotnet
 ---

 Initially before you can create a aggregate, you need to create its identity and state.
-You can create your own implementation of `Identity` by implementing the `IIdentity` interface or you can use a base class `Identity<>` that EventFlow provides, like this.
+You can create your own implementation of `Identity` by implementing the `IIdentity` interface or you can use a base class `Identity<>` that Akkatecture provides, like this.

 ```csharp